MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/Workflow bot in Teams.md

 Add action handler to implement `TeamsFxAdaptiveCardActionHandler` for processing the logic when corresponding action is executed.

-* The `triggerVerb` is the verb property of your action.
+* `triggerVerb` is the verb property of your action.
-* The `actionData` is the data associated with the action, which may include dynamic user input or some contextual data provided in the data property of your action.
+* `actionData` is the data associated with the action, which may include dynamic user input or some contextual data provided in the data property of your action.
-* If an Adaptive Card is returned, then the existing card will be replaced with it by default.
+* If an Adaptive Card is returned, the existing card is replaced with it by default.

     ```
    import { AdaptiveCards } from "@microsoft/adaptivecards-tools";